How to start an investment portfolio

 Assessing your comfort with risk is important because it’s unlikely you’ll reach your long-term goals if you abandon your strategy during the inevitable short-term market decline.
 Determining and periodically revisiting your comfort level with risk can help you avoid some emotional investing mistakes, such as chasing performance.

 Growth investments, such as stocks or stock mutual funds, may experience more market volatility than more income-oriented investments, such as bonds or bond mutual funds, but can provide opportunities for higher returns.
 Appropriate diversification across quality, long-term investments can help align the risk of your portfolio with your comfort level.
 Finding that right balance can help you stay on the path toward your investment strategy.
-Typically, your financial advisor will ask you to complete a questionnaire that can gauge how you might react to risk in different situations.
-If you’re building an investment portfolio with your partner or spouse, this is an important topic to discuss with each other.

 There are risk and return expectations associated with each investment you choose.
 If an investment portfolio is made up primarily of fixed-income investments, it will likely have lower risk and lower return expectations.
 If an investment portfolio is more focused on equities, it will likely have higher risk and higher return expectations.

 Investing is all about balance.
-For your portfolio, we recommend choosing an appropriate mix between equity and fixed-income investments based on your unique situation, starting with your comfort with risk, time horizon and financial goal(s).
-Considering additional factors such as your retirement income needs, existing savings and whether you want to leave a legacy can also help you decide the most appropriate allocation to stocks and bonds.
+For your portfolio, we recommend choosing an appropriate mix of equity and fixed-income investments based on your unique situation, starting with your comfort with risk, time horizon and financial goal(s).
+Considering additional factors — such as your retirement income needs, existing savings and whether you want to leave a legacy — can also help you decide the most appropriate allocation to stocks and bonds.

 Source: Edward Jones